About the audits

 The Queensland Government is committed to the National Standards for group training organisations (GTOs) which represent a quality benchmark for group training organisations.
 These standards provide the government with a consistent basis for the recognition, support and monitoring of GTOs.

-The Department of Education and Training has developed audit arrangements for Queensland based on the requirements of the National Standards.
+The department has developed audit arrangements for Queensland based on the requirements of the National Standards.

 The audit arrangements are found on the